SzymonLepianka/AGH-DP-OAuth/README.md

 # AGH-DP-OAuth
-OAuth2 implementation for Design Patterns course on AGH University of Science and Technology.
+OAuth2 implementation for Design Patterns course at AGH University of Science and Technology.